akuklev/algebraic-theories/README.md

 The idea of symbolic languages traces back to Leibniz.
 He conceived symbolic languages for knowledge representation, logical arguments, specification of devices and systems, and even legislation.
 Symbolic languages were to be strictly unambiguous, have a precise well-defined grammar, a carry an intrinsic notion of sentence identity, i.e. it should be clear what details of how a sentence is being written down (or spoken out, or represented in any other way) are insignificant).

-<sidenote>There is a related notion of formal languages in computer science.
+> There is a related notion of formal languages in computer science.
 There, sentences are assumed to be represented as finite sequences of characters of predefined alphabet.
 This notion differs from the notion of symbolic language by prescribing the representation and lacking unambiguity.
 In applications, formal languages are usually to be parsed: processed into an unambiguous abstract syntax tree, or rather abstract syntax representation, because plain trees are in general not enough to represent languages with binders like the first order logic (the quantifiers are operators with binders).
-Symbolic languages are formal languages modulo parsing: they're about abstract syntax representations.</sidenote>
+Symbolic languages are formal languages modulo parsing: they're about abstract syntax representations.

 Statements, proofs and constructions in mathematics are mostly written using natural languages (e.g. English) as a matter of fact.
 But at least since Frege(cf. https://en.wikipedia.org/wiki/Begriffsschrift, 1879) it is universally assumed that it's possible to use well-defined symbolic language instead.
 Mathematicians keep writing up their results using natural languages because they are way more human-readable and much better at expressing subtleties and the thought process which lead to the result: ultimately a goal of a paper is not just establishing a mathematical fact but also instructing the reader how to carry out such or a similar proof themselves.
 Yet mathematicians strive to keep relevant parts trivially translatable into the respective symbolic language.